davsec-teaching/ecs160-f25/homework/Homework-1.md

 ### Part C. Clone and Inspect Repositories
-1. From the top-10 repositories, determine which ones actually contain **source code** (not just tutorials or documentation).
+1. From the top-10 repositories, programmatically determine which ones actually contain **source code** (not just tutorials or documentation).
-2. Clone the **most popular repository** for each language.
+2. Clone the **most popular repository, that is not a tutorial** for each language.
    - Verify that it’s a real codebase and not a tutorial repository.
-(Question: How should you do that?)
+(You can use a heuristic on a subset of files in the repository for this purpose.)
    - Feel free to clone with `--depth 1` to only pull the latest commit.
+   - It's okay if ended up cloning a bunch of tutorial repos to determine if a repo is a tutorial or not, but that's not strictly necessary.

 ### Part D. Store Results